squidsoup/kiwipycon-2016-youngcoders/students.md

 ![](assets/images/led-test_bb.png)

-4. Turn your Pi back on
+4. Turn your Pi back on by reconnecting the power.

 If your circuit is wired up correctly, the LED should turn on when the Pi starts.

-5. Shutdown, and turn your Pi off again.
+5. Shutdown, and turn your Pi off again by disconnecting the power.

 \pagebreak